Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Two siblings are brutalized by mountain thugs during a camping trip; the younger sister is gang-raped while her brother is tortured and killed.
-Faced with subsequent police indifference, the father of the victims embarks on a bloody mission of vengeance.
-How the final third of the movie then plays out is easily guessable.
+Faced with subsequent police indifference, the father of the victims then embarks on a bloody mission of vengeance.
+How the final leg of the story plays out is easily guessable.

 2. Lost Souls (打蛇, Da Sheh)

-Before that, however, Mou long established his name in the exploitation genre with Lost Souls, a unforgivingly graphic depiction of the plight of illegal immigrants in Hong Kong during the early 1980s.
+Before that, however, Mou long established his name in the exploitative genre with Lost Souls, an unforgivingly graphic depiction of the plight of illegal immigrants in Hong Kong during the early 1980s.
 As in, illegal immigrants who ended up imprisoned by unscrupulous local thugs determined to sell them for money.

 3. Dangerous Encounters of the First Kind (第一類型危險, Dai Yat Hou Yeng Ngai Him)

 Like other world-renowned directors, though, Tsui dabbled with cross-genre and exploitation movies before achieving mainstream recognition.
 For the latter, his single most notorious work is widely agreed to be 1980’s Dangerous Encounters of the First Kind.

 4. Centipede Horror (蜈蚣咒, Wu Gong Chow)

 That said, anyone with an aversion or phobia towards creepy crawlies should still steer clear of this nasty supernatural thriller.
-Of note, Centipede Horror is one of several 80s Hong Kong exploitation movies thriving on a brief fascination with Southeast Asian black magic.
+It will make your skin crawl.
+Of note, Centipede Horror is also one of several 80s Hong Kong horror movies that thrived on a brief fascination with Southeast Asian black magic.

 5. Devil Fetus (魔胎, Mo Toi)

-To give you an idea of how nauseating this movie gets, author John Charles once described it as part of Hong Kong’s “early '80s gross-out cycle” of horror films.
-The short of it, this is one movie you shouldn’t watch before, during or even hours after a meal.
+To give you an idea of how nauseating everything gets, author John Charles once described it as part of Hong Kong’s “early '80s gross-out cycle” of horror movies.

 6. Seeding of a Ghost (種鬼, Zoong Guai)

 The unfaithful wife of a taxi driver is raped and killed following a tiff with her wealthy lover.
 Her husband is then manipulated by supernatural forces into meeting a black magician.
 He subsequently agrees to sacrifice himself to perform a demonic impregnation ritual, one that would enact ghastly revenge on his hated enemies.

 7. The Rape After (淫種, Yam Zoong)

 What do I remember from that sneaky viewing?
-The movie is gruesome.
+It’s gruesome.
 Punishingly gruesome, particularly a mid-movie sequence involving the autopsy of a twisted and burnt corpse.
-While my classmate and I joked about the movie for days after, both of us were obviously freaked out by what we watched.
+While my classmate and I joked about the sequence for days after, both of us were clearly traumatized by what we saw.
 Needless to say, we had many sleepless nights thereafter too.

 The above considered, The Rape After is still noteworthy for its ambiance and lighting.
-Uniformly creepy, and markedly lacking the sort of slapstick humor that plagued so many Hong Kong horror productions, this movie is an unnerving watch from start to end.
+Eerie and markedly lacking the sort of slapstick humor that plagued so many Hong Kong horror productions in the 80s, the whole production is an terrifying watch from start to end.

-© 2019 Kuan Leong Yong
+© 2019 Ced Yong